COMMELINA coelestis

 Harvesting and Growing from Seed:

-The seeds are large fleshy dark brown balls, but they often roll from the calyx while they are still green.
-There are few seeds from each flower.
+Seed The seeds are large fleshy dark brown balls, but they often roll from the calyx while they are

-The single seedleaf is short, wide and fleshy.
+Seedling The single seedleaf is short, wide and fleshy.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)